-Is your debt casuing you concern?
+Is your debt causing you concern?

-Your debt-to-income ratio is an important metric of your overall financial well being.
+Your debt-to-income ratio is an important metric of your overall financial wellbeing.
 Your debt-to-income ratio looks at your gross monthly income (what you earn) and how much of that income goes toward paying rent or mortgage, auto loans, student loans, credit cards and other debts.
-To calculate debt-to-income take your monthly debts and divide that by your gross income (income before taxes are taken out).
+To calculate debt-to-income, take your monthly debts and divide that by your gross income (income before taxes are taken out).

 How much debt is too much?

-At Arbor Financial we have some general debt-to-income guidelines to consider when reviewing your finances.
+At Arbor Financial, we have some general debt-to-income guidelines to consider when reviewing your finances.

 36% - 49% - Fair, look to improve